-Name: \
+Name:

+David Webb

-Address: \
+Address:

 755 Cedar Glen Rd

 City/Town/Village: Province: Postal Code:

 Dunsford ON k0m1l0

 Telephone: Email:

-9059145479 iuaassoc@gmail. iuaassoc@gmail.com
+9059145479 iuaassoc@gmail. com

-There can be a maximum of two speakers for each deputation.
-Please list the name(s) of the individual(s) who will be speaking.
-The names that are listed here will be included on the Council Meeting Agenda.
+There can be a maximum of two speakers for each who will be speaking.
+The names that are listed her Deputant One:

+David Webb

+Deputant Two:

 First Name, Last Name

-Presentation regarding City Services Performance Measurement.
+Please provide details of the matter to which you wish to speak: \ Presentation regarding City Services Performance Measurement.
 The discussion is intended to stimulate discussion aimed at taking action to improve Service Performance through active performance measurement.
 The presenter is David Webb, a resident of Dunsford in the City of Kawartha Lakes.
 Mr Webb's area of expertise is in Service Management in the government sector.

 Please attach any additional supporting documents you wish to provide and submit with this completed form.

-🔿 Yes

-🕞 No
+Have you discussed this matter with City Staff? ↑ Yes No No If yes, Which department and staff member(s) have you spoken to?

-What action are you hoping will result from your presentation/deputation? \

-Council to acknowledge that measuring performance is a key to service improvement and ALL services should be measured.
+What action are you hoping will result from your presentation/deputation? \ Council to acknowledge that measuring performance is a key to service improvement and ALL services should be measured.
 Initiate a pilot to assess the value of a performance program.
 Council to create a dedicated Performance Measurement Program after a successful pilot.